There are jobs to be found.

 Next up, are some of the major retail companies still hiring during the pandemic.
 Whilst many businesses are taking a hit due to the current circumstances, the retail sector has remained strong.
 With that in mind, the following brands have announced that they will be expanding in the near future.

-Similarly, Tesco has announced that they will be hiring 16,000 new permanent staff members in August.
+Similarly, Tesco has announced that they will be hiring 16,000 new permanent staff members.
 These roles will range from in-store positions to jobs within the supermarket's distribution centres.
 Since the company's online shop is set to grow and grow, the UK's biggest supermarket chain will need some additional support.

-In July, Lidl announced that they would be opening a store a week in the lead up to Christmas, amounting to 25 new shops.
-The move means that the brand will be creating up to 1,000 jobs by the end of the year.
-Looking forward to 2021 and 2022, the supermarket chain is set to create a further 4,000 jobs across the UK.
+Lidl announced that they would be opening a store a week in the lead up to Christmas, amounting to 25 new shops.
+The move means that the brand will be creating up to 1,000 jobs by the end of the year and the supermarket chain is set to create a further 4,000 jobs across the UK in the near future.

 With plans to open 18 new stores across the UK before the end of the year, Aldi is also set to create a wealth of new jobs.
 Hertford, Plympton, Bristol, Sandhurst, Milton Keynes, King's Norton, Weymouth and Poole are amongst the locations getting new shops.
-Aside from in-store roles, the company also offers Industrial Placements, which start in July 2021.
+Aside from in-store roles, the company also offers Industrial Placements.

 Food box business Gousto started back in 2012.
 However, with more people staying at home due to the pandemic, companies like this one have boomed.
 The business already hired 400 more workers during the summer.
-The founder's said that the company plans to triple its capacity by the year 2022, which will also create thousands of new jobs.
+The founder's said that the company plans to triple its capacity, which will also create thousands of new jobs.

 Technology and Manufacturing